tmenguy/ha-solcast-solar/README.md

 ### Polling Imformation
 Solcast has a 50 API poll limit per day.
-Resently new solcast accounts only get a limit of 10
+Recently new Solcast Hobbyist accounts only get a limit of 10 API calls per day.